 I did not get to pick a name, race, class or anything, prior to being thrown head-first into a war against… goblins.
 Didn’t care though, because goblins are evil and a plague upon these lands!
 So with a mighty hammer equipped and a bottle of beer dangling from my belt, I ventured into the (rather raw) Ralin – Dwarf Wars alpha, determined to bash greens.

 That said, according to Ogardonix Studios, its creator, there is apparently more to the protagonist than meets the eye, as this nameless hammer-swinging dwarf is actually the heroic sort (no surprise there): “a dwarf who sacrifices his life to protect the treasures of his clan”.
-Sounds about right, considering he didn’t even ask questions to the NPC who sent him off to fight the goblins who had mistaken his possessions for their own.
+That sounds about right, considering he didn’t even ask questions to the NPC who sent him off to fight the goblins who had mistaken his possessions for their own.
 Fight!
 Fight!

 While developing Ralin – Dwarf Wars, we are breathing like dwarfs, occasionally eat like them and by the end of the day we definitely will smell like one…